Did you go to school in Walthamstow? Want to see pictures?

 This site make me feel very nostalgic, keep up the good work.

-Hello John, my name is Richard Dunn and I have lived in Walthamstow all 56 years of my life.
+My name is Richard Dunn and I have lived in Walthamstow all 56 years of my life.
 I have had a wander round

 your Walthamstow site, and thoroughly enjoyed it.